ZeroBone/TQBFIP/README.md

 ![Screenshot from the arithmetization animation](screenshots/protocol_04.jpg)

-The animation consists of the following parts:

-* At the very top, the sequence of proof operators (with sprinkled-in linearization operators) for the formula is written down.
-In every round of communication, the proof operator corresponding to the beginning of the polynomial being considered, is highlighted with a yellow surrounding rectangle.
-* Below the sequence of proof operators, the values that the verifier has assigned to variables so far, are displayed.
-The `c` variable on the right is what value the verifier expects the polynomial to take.
-In other words, the verifier expects the prover to show that the polynomial evaluates to `c`.
-If the prover fails to show that, the verifier will reject the proof.
-The `p` variable is constant and just represents the size of the finite field we are working in.
-* In the center of the animation, the sequence of proof operators is visualized using a tree.
-This visualization allows us to very clearly see, in particular, the connection between `c` and the sequence of proof operators, or, in other words, value of what part of the polynomial is being currently discussed between the prover and the verifier.
-* In the bottom corners, the `V` and `P` stand for verifier and prover, respectively.
-Between these labels, the communication is visualized.
-In particular, it is visualized which messages both parties exchange and how the verifier checks that what the prover says is correct.

 The entire animation can be viewed [on YouTube](https://youtu.be/YbnZld9wjMM).

+**Note**: [This post](https://zerobone.net/blog/cs/ip-pspace/) contains both all the formal notation used in the visualization as well as a description of what each part of the animation means.

-**Warning**: It is not recommended to animate arithmetization or the interactive proof when the qbf sentence contains more than 4 variables clauses.
-The reason is that all parts of the animation may no longer fit on the screen.
+**Warning**: It is not recommended to animate arithmetization or the interactive proof when the QBF sentence contains more than 4 variables or clauses.
+The reason is that all parts of the animation may simply no longer fit on the screen.

 ## Copyright